koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

-It is worth mentioning that [the Helix community on Matrix](https://matrix.to/#/#helix-community:matrix.org) is very helpful and welcoming, and is a great resource for getting support and learning more about the editor.
-I had a small question about using multiple cursors and within seconds somebody helped and gave me super useful tips!
+It is worth mentioning that [the Helix community on Matrix](https://matrix.to/#/#helix-community:matrix.org) is very helpful and welcoming, and is a great resource for getting support and learning more about the editor. :pray: I had a small question about using multiple cursors and within seconds somebody helped and gave me super useful tips!

 ## Final Thoughts
 In conclusion, **switching to Helix as my primary text editor has been a great